 All SOPs should be written by someone who has sound knowledge and experience with the material, equipment, and related procedures.
 The Principal Investigator (PI) or Laboratory Supervisor is ultimately responsible for the development of SOPs and should review the information to determine if it is accurate and adequate.

 A risk assessment is the foundation of a good SOP.
 Before writing an SOP, the author should think through all steps of a procedure and perform a risk assessment.
 A good risk assessment evaluates the hazards present during a procedure, as well as the risk associated with those hazards.

-For more detailed information about risk assessment, please see the DRS online training.
+For more detailed information about risk assessment, please see our Risk Assessment page.

 Standard Operating Procedures pose a unique challenge in the research environment.
 Research is working towards the development of reproducible results and procedures.
 Research is working towards the development of SOPs.
 Often, research labs will not have a step-by-step set of instructions to work with, and may plan on using a variety of techniques during their experiment.
 However, SOPs can still be used during research, if thought about from a different perspective.

 When preparing SOPs in a research environment, they can be viewed as a set of guidelines for working in a “sandbox”.
 The materials used are known, and therefore the hazards and associate risk are also known.
 The exact quantities and conditions between experiments may vary, but limits can be placed based on the estimated needs of the experiment, and the risks associated with them.
 These limits form the edges of the sandbox.

 Considering the parameters set by the SOP like a sandbox, you are able to define what tools you can use, and the limits at which you can use them.
 This will involve selecting and performing a risk assessment on a range of parameters ahead of time, such as the risks associated with approved solvents or temperature and pressure limits.